A new machine learning framework for occupational accidents forecasting with safety inspections integration: Introduction

 Since Heinrich’s pioneering work \citep{heinrich1931} and his domino theory, the understanding of occupational accidents has evolved considerably.
 These events are no longer seen as isolated or random, but rather as the outcome of a chain of contributing factors with complex interactions.
 Several theoretical models have emerged, such as Surry's sequence of events model \citep{surry1969}, Reason's Swiss cheese model \citep{reason1990}, and the cause tree method developed by the French INRS institute \citep{inrs1970}.
 While these models have helped structure accident investigation processes, they remain primarily retrospective, lack predictive capability, and often fail to capture the temporal dynamics of risk in complex environments \citep{Qureshi2007, Larouzee2020}.

 With the growing adoption of machine~learning, new proactive strategies have been introduced in sectors such as construction, mining, agriculture, and services.
 Numerous studies demonstrate the potential of these techniques for incident prediction \citep{SuarezSanchez2011,Rivas2011,Wang2018}, risk assessment \citep{Palei2009,Weng2011,Leu2013}, injury severity classification \citep{Chang2013,Esmaeili2015,Tixier2016}, and risk\nobreakdash-factor identification \citep{Cheng2012,Amiri2016}.
 However, most of these approaches rely on lagging indicator data collected after an accident, which limits their usefulness for anticipating risks and taking preventive action in advance.
 To address this limitation, the concept of safety leading indicators (SLIs) has gained momentum.
 In contrast to lagging indicators, SLIs allow for the early detection of weak signals based on proactive field data \citep{Reiman2012, Hinze2013}.
 Numerous studies emphasize their usefulness for constructing predictive models \citep{Grabowski2007, Poh2018, Gondia2023}.
 However, most of the existing frameworks using SLIs suffer from two major limitations: (1) they are rarely updated continuously, limiting their ability to adapt to evolving operational contexts; and (2) they often fail to explicitly capture temporal dependencies and to integrate recent information into the prediction process.
-Time series models have also been applied to accident forecasting \citep{ carnero2010modelling, koc2022}, but they typically operate at national or regional levels, over long time spans.
-Other works focus on building early warning systems based on composite indicators \citep{LI201619, nazaripour2018safety}, yet these systems require domain-expert thresholds and domain-specific calibration, limiting their operational flexibility.
-In this paper, we introduce a generic framework designed to enable short-term forecasting of occupational accidents at a company level, both globally and by its organizational units.
-The framework models daily accident occurrences as a binary time series \citep{KedemFokianos2002, FokianosKedem2003}, where each day is represented by a binary outcome (accident or no accident), predicted using machine learning algorithms.
-Forecasts are produced on a daily basis and subsequently aggregated to provide a weekly risk assessment using metrics adapted to imbalanced classification problems \citep{Luque2019}.
-A sliding-window cross-validation procedure, tailored for time series data \citep{Tashman2000,bergmeir2012crossval, hyndman2018forecasting}, is employed to assess the model robustness and practical applicability in operational safety monitoring.
-The proposed framework enables dynamic weekly assessments of whether a given upcoming period is likely to be \textit{safe} or \textit{risky}, based on real-time data collected from the field.
-To determine the weekly risk status, the system estimates daily probabilities of accident occurrence.
-These are then binarized using a calibrated threshold: a day is flagged as \textit{at risk} if its predicted probability exceeds this threshold, and a week is classified as \textit{risky} if it includes at least one such day.